nuejs/nue/packages/nuejs.org/docs/reactivity.md

 }
 ```

 That's all.
-No JavaScript needed, the code looks clean, and all the necessary popover features and animations are in place, including keyboard support for the esc- key.
+No JavaScript is needed, the code looks clean, and all the necessary popover features and animations are in place, including keyboard support for the ESC- key.

 ### Scroll linked transitions
-Parallax effects, prorgress bars, image movements and skews, and other scroll-linked animations no longer require JavaScript, and can be implemented with native CSS keyframes and [animation-timeline](//developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline) property.
+Parallax effects, progress bars, image movements and skews, and other scroll-linked animations no longer require JavaScript, and can be implemented with native CSS keyframes and [animation-timeline](//developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline) property.
 The front page of this website, for example, has the following animation defined for the hero image:

 ``` css